jelbourn/jelbourn/README.md

 ### Ahoy

 I'm Jeremy.
 I've been a software engineer at Google since 2012 and I currently work on the Angular team.
-I'm the tech lead for [angular/components](https://github.com/angular/components).
-I do stuff for [angular/angular](https://github.com/angular/angular), too.
 I ocassionally use my Google 20% time to advance the use of [Sass](https://github.com/sass/sass) inside Google.

 I don't have a website, but I do have a vanity domain for my dog (http://mal.dog).